comquer/domain/readme.md

-# Domain
+# Domain Integration

-A set of interfaces and value objects for integration with the domain.
+A set of interfaces and value objects for integration with the domain model.
+Use these abstractions in your domain code in order to achieve plug-and-play functionality with the comquer framewrok.

 # Installation
 ```
 composer require comquer/domain-integration
 ```